Reviewed by Annabel

 Snow is a potent component of art and literature and Sedgwick takes us through a personal selection from Bruegel’s The Hunters in the Snow, through Müller’s poem Winterreise transformed into Schubert’s song cycle to Mann’s Magic Mountain and on, to Stephen King’s Overlook hotel – the location for The Shining.

 The final chapter discusses the transformative power of snow.
-He envisages its potential threat, avalanche dangers – and the correlation with a writer’s blank page and how difficult it is to get started.
-But he also urges us to remember the childhood joy of there being nothing better than to be the first person to enter a fresh drift.
+He envisages its potential threat, akin to a writer’s blank page and how difficult it is to get started, but also urges us to remember the childhood joy of there being nothing better than to be the first person to enter a fresh drift.

 In this little book, Sedgwick demonstrates his profound respect for snow and real concern for the environment, alongside that childhood glee and never-ending wonder at its dangerous beauty.
 Full of wonderful writing, personal notes, quotations and references, Snow is a fantastic addition to this series of books (and one to add to your Christmas wishlist perhaps!)